MarkoBosnjakBosa/MyShop/README.md

 Shopping cart and authentication by using sessions with Vuex
 Frontend custom form validations
 Modal images and carousel
-Backend custom form validations (through middleware)
+Backend custom form validations (middleware)
 Form validation by using reCaptcha v2 and reCaptcha v3
 Sending emails by using node mailer
 Using Node.js events for triggering the sending of emails and SMS messages